Twitter CEO dodges question about banning Trump if he called for murder

 "I was introduced to (Ali Akbar) by a friend, and you know, he's got interesting points.
 I don't obviously agree with most.
 But, I think the perspective is interesting," he said.

-Twitter, which has been criticized for being a hotbed for harassment and abuse, is also trying to make conversations on the platform more positive.
+Twitter, which has been criticized for being a hotbed of harassment and abuse, is also trying to make conversations on the platform more positive.

-Dorsey said the platform looks at a variety of factors to tell if a tweet is toxic including whether someone mutes or blocks an account.
+Dorsey said Twitter looks at a variety of factors to tell if a tweet is toxic, including whether someone mutes or blocks an account.

 But figuring out what these signs are is apparently still a work in progress.